anthonyrabiaza/anthonyrabiaza.github.io/_posts/2021-05-05-boomi-observability-appdynamics/2021-05-05-boomi-observability-appdynamics.markdown.md

 ![Boomi AtomSphere](/assets/boomi-observability-appdynamics/boomi-config-appdynamics.png)

-All the other configuration like controller-host, controller-port, account-name and account-key should remain in the controller-info.xml
+All the other configuration elements like controller-host, controller-port, account-name and account-key should remain in the controller-info.xml

 Example of controller-info.xml
 ```